The Good: How Social Media Makes Things Easier During a Divorce

 Skype and other programs like Face Time give parents who many not live locally so much more of an opportunity to have day to day interaction with their children, literally making them able to see their faces every day.
 Telephone calls are not the same as seeing your child’s face light up when they get a chance to talk to you.
 Also with very small children, telephone communication may not be viable option.

-The Bad: How Social Media Can Make Your Divorce Worse
+The Bad: How Social Media Makes Your Divorce Worse

 Going back to social media, are the pictures you are posting appropriate?
 Are you “over sharing” your feelings about your separation or toward your estranged spouse?
 Perhaps you are being “checked in” to places that may be questionable?